Hardingendaniel/ie500417_group_07/data/markdown/comparison_graph_explanation.md

 - **Comparative Analysis:** By displaying all models together, we can compare their forecasts, assessing which models align more closely with historical trends and each other.
 -
 ### Notes:
-- **Validation Period:** The dashed lines during the validation period allow us to assess each model's accuracy by comparing predictions against actual data.
 - **Future Uncertainty:** While future forecasts provide valuable insights, they are subject to uncertainties, especially considering potential policy changes, technological advancements, or unforeseen events affecting emissions.